-The measurement method to be used by the MCSU will be to gauge the level of CMV crashes through monthly and quarterly monitoring of MCMIS and ADVANCE data.
-This data will be compared to historical data and goals to determine progress and the success of the program.
+The MCSU will use a measurement method to gauge the level of CMV crashes through monthly and quarterly monitoring of MCMIS and ADVANCE data.
+This data will be compared to historical data and goals to determine the progress and success of the program.